777arc/textbook/content/rds.rst

 .. code-block:: python

- # Bandpass filter (TODO: make it a proper matched filter with RRC, even though it's not required to function)
+ # Bandpass filter to isolate one RDS BPSK signal
  taps = firwin(numtaps=501, cutoff=[0.05e3, 2e3], fs=sample_rate, pass_zero=False)
  x = np.convolve(x, taps, 'valid')

 Recall that RDS contains two identical BPSK signals, hence the shape we saw in the PSD at the beginning.
-We have to choose one, so we will keep the positive one with a band-pass filter.
+We have to choose one, so we will arbitrarily decide to keep the positive one with a band-pass filter.
 We use :code:`firwin()` again, but note the :code:`pass_zero=False` which is how you indicate you want it to be a band-pass filter instead of low-pass, and there are two cutoff frequencies to define the band.
 The signal is from roughly 0 Hz to 2 kHz but you can't specify a 0 Hz starting frequency so we use 0.05 kHz.
 Lastly, we need to increase our number of taps, to get a steeper frequency response.
 We can verify that these numbers worked by looking at our filter in the time domain (by plotting taps) and frequency domain (by taking FFT of taps).
-Note how in the frequency domain we reach near-zero response at about 0 Hz.
+Note how in the frequency domain, we reach near-zero response at about 0 Hz.

 .. image:: ../_images/bandpass_filter_taps.svg
    :align: center